Invoice2go Terms of Service

 4. Security of User Login Credentials.

 Users are solely responsible for maintaining the confidentiality of Login Credentials.
-To the extent allowed by law, you are solely responsible for any and all actions taken using your account, including all instructions, including but not limited to any payment instructions, electronic transfer instructions, or deposit instructions provided to Invoice2go, our service providers, or Payment Providers, whether authorized or not.
+To the extent allowed by law, you are solely responsible for any and all actions taken using your account, including all instructions, including but not limited to any payment instructions, electronic transfer instructions, or deposit instructions provided to Invoice2go, our service providers, or Payment Partners, whether authorized or not.
+Payment Partners are any third party bank or financial institutions working with Invoice2Go, including where applicable Bill.com, LLC, which facilitate the processing of a payment.
 Each User agrees to keep User Login Credentials confidential and secure, and Users will not give or make Login Credentials available, directly or indirectly, to any unauthorized individual.
 You acknowledge and agree that if Users allow a person to gain access to Login Credentials, with or without permission, the User is authorizing that person to use the Product, and you will be responsible for all transactions, instructions, and actions that result from such access, even if they are unauthorized.

 You acknowledge and agree that our security procedures are a commercially reasonable method of verifying your identity and instructions, providing security against unauthorized transactions, unauthorized actions, and fraud, and protecting your Invoice2go account.

 The Product is designed to be used for business purposes.
 You represent and warrant that you are using the product for business purposes, and you are not using the Product for personal, family, or household purposes.

 You grant to Invoice2go and we reserve the right to use third parties to provide or facilitate the Product as described in Section 12e. of this Agreement.